 From the sea to more frozen climates.
 Image: Justin Jones.

 After that, sea and cold, I wanted to explore the bush and desert.
 I hope to eventually do another sea based adventure, but probably in something bigger than a kayak next time!
 Sailing in a boat would be good.

 I honestly don't believe you should let the lack of skills stop you from getting in the way of having a dream.

 2. Earn the moment

 I’ve never been in more pain than at the end of the Antarctica trip.
 I lost 30 kilograms in 89 days.
-We were each burning 10,000 calories a day and our rations were only 3,000 calories a day.
+We were each burning 10,000 calories a day and our rations were only 6,000 calories a day (and dropped to 3,000 calories per day by the end).
 When we finished I weighed 76 kilograms, which is too light for my frame.
 I put on 12 kilograms in the first three days back on the base.
 I had the worst re-feeding syndrome.
 But the chocolate brownies were amazing.

 Justin 'Jonesy' Jones training for extreme conditions.
 Image: Justin Jones.

 But it’s more a mental battle than a physical battle.
 You really have to train your body but it’s your mind, that’s ultimately going to be the deciding factor of whether you get through something or not.
 And the best thing you can do to prepare for these expeditions is the previous trip: the mental discipline and experience of the previous trip is the best test of how you will cope the next time you push yourself.
 Push the box you live in, and see how your mind reacts.
 Your mind is constantly readjusting to a new baseline.
 When we were preparing to cross the ditch we would always do a Sunday kayak to Palm Beach, no matter the weather.
 Sometimes it only took 6 hours, other times up to 14 hours.
 That tests you.
 But you learn from it.